Exception Handling

 Console Exception Renderer

-Note: If you're using the skeleton app, please refer to the configuration documentation to learn more about configuring exceptions in console apps.
+Note: Please refer to the configuration documentation to learn more about configuring exceptions in console apps.

 ConsoleExceptionRenderer renders exceptions for Aphiria console applications.
 To render the exception, it goes through the following steps: